rogerokello/go-recipies/readme.md

        In case the slice was made with lower capacity a new underlying array is created and all the previous items copied to it together with the new item to be added.
 This is normally an expensive operation and setting a slice using make with a larger capacity is preferred.
-Basic syntax of append is `newSlice = append(slice, itemToAddToSlice)`
+Basic syntax of append is `newSlice = append(slice, itemToAddToSlice)`.
+       `append` takes a variable number of arguments of the type of slice.